nwthomas/gitops/README.md

 This repository contains Helm and Terraform files for declarative deployments for a home kubernetes cluster.

-While it's meant to be run on a Raspberry Pi, it should be equally valid anywhere Kubernetes can run.
+While it's meant to be run on Raspberry Pi devices, it should be equally valid anywhere Kubernetes can run.

 ## 🎖️ Features